On the multiplicity formula for discrete automorphic representations of disconnected tori: Disconnected reductive groups

 \subsection{Rational points on inner forms of quasi-split disconnected groups}

-In this work, we focus on inner forms of quasi-split groups and do not treat translation forms (that do not fall into the former category).
+In this work, we focus on inner forms of quasi-split groups and do not treat translation forms in general (that do not fall into the former category).
 Let $\tilde{G} = G\rtimes A$ be a quasi-split disconnected reductive group.
-Although the semidirect product is defined over $F$ and $A$ is not necessarily constant as a finite group scheme, we will still abbreviate $A(\bar{F})$ as $A$.